Engine-Simulator/engine-sim-community-edition/tutorial/01_getting_started/01_getting_started.md

 ![Alt text](assets/screenshot_18.PNG?raw=true)

-Then, navigate to the location that you unzipped *Engine Simulator*.
+Then, navigate to the location that you unzipped *Engine Simulator* to.
 To load one of the engines that appeared in AngeTheGreat's video series, open an engine in `assets/engines/atg-video-1/` or `assets/engines/atg-video-2/`.

 Allow a little time for the script to load and for the simulation to stabilize.